|Top Previous Next|

 IAT is part of the MAP sensor on the manifold.
 IAT2 is part of the AFM on the intake.

 After reflashing the lambda will take around 2 km and 2.5 minutes to read.
-On a dyno it is best to run the vehicle until the lambda start to read, otherwise the engine may run richer or leaner than intended.
+On a dyno it is best to run the vehicle until the lambda starts to read, otherwise the engine may run richer or leaner than intended.

 After replacing the ECU or reflashing it is best to start the TPMS recalibration otherwise a low tire pressure error may occur after a few miles.